 Related Posts: See the Toronto folder for more posts and pix of my home town.

-Yonge Street is Toronto’s main north-south street and the TTC Yonge-University subway line is called Line 1, the single busiest transit line in Canada.
+Yonge Street is Toronto’s main north-south street.
 The downtown stretch of Yonge Street from just north of Bloor down south to the Harbour – and especially the section above and below Dundas – has historically been the city’s main retail, restaurant, and entertainment strip.
+Underneath the street is Line 1 of Toronto’s subway system.
+When it opened in 1954 it went from Eglinton to Union Station.

 There are all sorts of reasons why Yonge Street dropped off the map of my Toronto in the past decade or two!